 Where would I go to in Melbourne to find your work?

 The Blender Studios is always good to check out street art.
 You can find many of my large scale art works throughout Melbourne.
 I have one on the Yarra Boulevard in Southbank and a massive one in the Docklands.
 However, I see my street work as an extension of my fine art research.
 And the work I do in galleries and the studio spills out onto the streets.
+My work is all over Melbourne, so it would probably be difficult to visit each piece of street art without using something like Parkhound to help you park your vehicle around Melbourne.
+Parking in a city can be stressful, which is why it’s sometimes easier to park in a private space and then walk to see the street art.

 What other street artists should we look out for?